judemutombo/judemutombo/README.md

 ## Hi there 👋 i'm Jude Mutombo

 🎓 Fresh Graduate Computer Engineer with a strong passion for game development and 3D technologies.
-While I enjoy creating immersive experiences, my core focus is on being a Solution Developer — leveraging the power of computer science to tackle real-world problems.
+While I enjoy creating immersive experiences, my core focus is on being a Solution Developer, leveraging the power of computer science to tackle real-world problems.
 Whether it's building intelligent systems, automating complex processes, or crafting user-centric software, I strive to deliver solutions that make a tangible impact.

 ## 🌐 Socials: